 And the best one in my opinion …

 6. Have the kid help you clean up!
-It’s great for kids to learn to put away their own toys because it not only helps you in the long run (although it can take longer for sure when they are first learning to help!), but if you’ve ever seen how proud a toddler can be because they helped you like a “big” kid, it can be a good confidence booster for them too.
+It’s great for kids to learn to put away their own toys because it not only helps you in the long run, but if you’ve ever seen how proud a toddler can be because they helped you like a “big” kid, it can be a good confidence booster for them, too.
 Maybe a little cleaning set just like the grownups use would be helpful too?